Mary Jane Irwin

-Mary Jane Irwin is an Emerita Evan Pugh Professor in the Department of Computer Science and Engineering at Pennsylvania State University.
+Mary Jane Irwin is an emerita Evan Pugh Professor in the Department of Computer Science and Engineering at Pennsylvania State University.
 She has been on the faculty at Penn State since 1977.
 She is an international expert in computer architecture.
 Her research and teaching interests include computer architecture, embedded and mobile computing systems design, power and reliability aware design, and emerging technologies in computing systems.

-Irwin was elected a member of the National Academy of Engineering in 2003 for contributions to VLSI architecture and automated design.
+Irwin was elected a member of the National Academy of Engineering in 2003 for contributions to very-large-scale-integration (VLSI) architecture and automated design.

 Biography

 Education

-Mary Jane Irwin received her B.S. in Mathematics from Memphis State University in 1971, and her M.S. and Ph.D. in Computer Science from the University of Illinois in 1975 and 1977, respectively.
+Irwin received her B.S. in mathematics from Memphis State University in 1971, and her M.S. and Ph.D. in Computer Science from the University of Illinois in 1975 and 1977, respectively.
 Her dissertation research on the topic of computer arithmetic was supervised by Dr. James Robertson.

 Career

-Mary Jane Irwin joined the faculty of the Pennsylvania State University as an assistant professor in 1977.
-She was promoted to the rank of full professor in 1989.
-She retired in 2017.
+Irwin joined the faculty of the Pennsylvania State University as an assistant professor in 1977.
+She was promoted to the rank of full professor in 1989, and retired in 2017.